The Chronicle of Kings

 Baluchari Revival

-The traditional Baluchari sari weaving is revived in Bishnupur by weavers like Subho Thakur and Akshay Kumar Das.
+The traditional Baluchari sari weaving is revived in Bishnupur by master weavers like Subho Thakur and Akshay Kumar Das.

 End of Malla Monarchy

-1951 CE
+1947 CE